iizukanao/picam/README.md

   --tcpout <url>      Enable TCP output to <url>
                       (e.g. --tcpout tcp://127.0.0.1:8181)
  [camera]
+  --camera <num>      Choose the camera to use.
+Use --query to list the cameras.
   --autoex            Enable automatic control of camera exposure between
                       daylight and night modes.
 This forces --vfr enabled.
   --autoexthreshold <num>  When average value of Y (brightness) for